foxdonut/meiosis/helpers/setup/README.md

 const app = {};

+const { update, states, actions } =
-meiosisImmer({ stream: simpleStream, produce, app }) .then(({ update, models, states, actions }) => {
+  meiosisImmer({ stream: simpleStream, produce, app });

 // setup your view here
-  })
 ```

 ### Application

 In the `app` object that you provide to `setup`, you can optionally provide the following:

-- `Initial`: a function that returns the initial state.
-This function can return immediately
-or return a `Promise`.
-If not provided, the initial state is `{}`.
+- `initial`: an object that represents the initial state.
+If not provided, the initial state is
+`{}`.
 - `Actions`: a function that receives `(update)` and returns an object with actions.
 The created actions are returned by `setup`, and also passed to `services`.
 If not provided, the created actions are `{}`.
 For convience, actions can pass arrays of patches to `update` to combine multiple patches into one,
 thus reducing the number of updates, state changes, and view refreshes.
-- `acceptors`: an array of "accept" functions that get called with `(state)`.
-These functions are called in order and should return a patch to modify the state as needed.
-You can also return an array of patches, which will automatically be `combine`d into a single
-patch.
-- `services`: an array of functions that get called with `({ state, update, actions })`.
-Services
+- `services`: an array of functions that get called with `({ state, previousState, patch })`.
+Service functions can issue updates by returning an object with any combination of the following
+properties:
+    - `state`: a patch or array of patches to update the state, for example computed properties.
+    - `patch: differentPatch`: this changes the patch to a different one, aborting the current loop
+      and starting over with `differentPatch`.
+    - `patch: false`: this cancels the patch altogether, aborting the current loop and cancelling
+      the render.
+    - `render: false`: this continues the loop but does not render the view.
+For example, when
+      arriving at a route and needing to load asynchronous data (with `next`, below), but without a
+      "loading..." state.
+    - `next: ({ update, actions, state, patch }) => { ... }`: this schedules a function to be called
-can issue updates by calling `update` or by calling actions.
-Services can call `update`
+      at the end of the loop.
+The function can trigger more updates by calling `update` and/or
-synchronously or asynchrously.
-Multiple synchronous calls to `update` are automatically combined
-into a single update.
+      `actions`.
+Updates can be synchronous and/or asynchronous.

 ### Common Setup